Introduction to Integral Calculus

 When doing partial fraction decompositions, make sure that if the fraction is improper, that you first do long division, and then (if the result isn't simple enough to directly integrate) decompose using partial fractions.
 In addition, be careful about identifying factors - sometimes factors that might look linear factorable might be irreducible quadratics, and factors that look like quadratics are linear factorable.

-Finally, when convenient cancelling isn't possible, use variations of x-values (e.g. evaluate when $x = 0$, then $x = 1$, then $x = 2$) for getting partial fraction decompositions when there are multiple repeated factors.
+Finally, when convenient cancelling isn't possible, use variations of x-values (e.g. evaluate when , then , then ) for getting partial fraction decompositions when there are multiple repeated factors.
 This allows you to setup a system of equations that you can solve to find the coefficients of the partial fraction decomposition.

-After finding the partial fraction decomposition of a rational function, it is always best to plug in a value of $x$ (such as $x = 0$ or $x = 1$) and check that the partial fraction outputs the same value as the original integrand.
+After finding the partial fraction decomposition of a rational function, it is always best to plug in a value of (such as or ) and check that the partial fraction outputs the same value as the original integrand.
 This means the partial fraction decomposition is correct.

 Improper integrals

-A improper integral is an integral defined either on an unbounded domain, or a domain that is not integratabtle, then:
+A improper integral is an integral defined either on an unbounded domain, or a domain that is not integratable, then:

 If the limit exists (evaluates to a finite number), then the integral is said to converge; otherwise, the integral is said to diverge.